 That’s what President Obama’s Supreme Court

-nominee Sonia Sotomayor, a second generation Hispanic American,
+Sonia Sotomayor, a second generation Hispanic American,

 and obviously a racist, didn’t quite say.

 National Council of La Raza (The Race),